tomgxz/Kraken/REPORT.md

   > The process of storing, previewing, and implementing the elements into a user's site still needs to be decided on.

   - Storing a list of template elements the user can preview and use in their sites.
-  > The method for storing the template elements, displaying them to the user, and implementing them into the user's site still needs to be decided.
+  > The method for storing the template elements, displaying them to the user, and implementing them into the user's site still needs to be decided on.

   - Creating a simple drag-and-drop interface that is easy to use and understand.
-  > This will probably be based on the grid-based positioning system that many existing website builders use or the constraint system that applications such as android studio use; however, the constraint system may not work with how HTML is created.
+  > This will probably be based on the grid-based positioning system that many existing website builders use or the constraint system that applications such as Android Studio use.
+The constraint system may not work with how HTML is created.

   - Creating an effective way of storing the users' sites on the server.
-  > They would either be stored in HTM, CSS, and JS files, which would remove the need to convert them, or in XML files, which would make accessing the files easier: the program could convert the XML elements into HTML, CSS, and JS to allow it to be shown.
+  > They would either be stored in HTML, CSS, and JS files, which would remove the need to convert them, or in XML files, which would make accessing the files easier: the program could convert the XML elements into HTML, CSS, and JS to allow it to be shown.
 This would allow for storing more information about the site and elements and would mean it could all be in one file, including all the separate pages.

   - Converting the user's site into runnable HTML, CSS, and JavaScript so they can download and use it.
-  > There would need to be a way for JavaScript to do it so that the user can edit the site in the editor and a way for the server (written in Python) to do it as well
+  > There would need to be a way for JavaScript to convert it so that the user can edit the site in the editor and a way for the server (written in Python) to convert it as well.

 ##### Divide and conquer
   These smaller steps are all doable independently, and combining them would make a divide-and-conquer approach.
 The advantage of it being coded modularly is that each part can be tested and built independently without relying on other parts of the project.